theTechRebel/Billiards/README.md

-## Billiards 8-Ball
+## Black Label Pool Game
-8 Ball game made with THREE.js with cannon-es physics engine.
+Black Label Pool Game made with THREE.js with cannon-es physics engine.

+## Running the game
+Install node http server globally
+`npm install http-server -g`
+Then cd into the root directory and run the following:
+`http-server -o /`
+Then go to `http://127.0.0.1:8080/` to play the game.

 ## Play Now
 - https://billiards.vercel.app/